Manager Project Management: Mr Michael Rhode

 Responsibilities of Project Management are the following:

 - Financial Management: Responsible for the administration and financial management of MIG and any other Capital funds within the MSID department and national accounting systems for infrastructure projects of the department.
-This function should be closely aligned to the Financial Management of the finance department and the whole municipality.
+This function should be closely aligned with the Financial Management of the finance department and the whole municipality.

-- Project Identification / Feasibility process: for planning, coordination of the project identification and prioritisation process for the municipality
+- Project Identification / Feasibility process: for planning, and coordination of the project identification and prioritisation process for the municipality

 - Contract Administration: This involves the coordination of the administration of service agreements and contracts with contractors and consultants for each project.

 - Programme / Project Management: The management of the local infrastructure programme (municipal scale) as well as physical project implementation activities

 - Ensures that all projects meet overall planning objectives and specific key performance indicators, also as determined by the DORA and MIG policy framework;

 - The coordination of regular progress meetings at the local level and representation at the national progress meetings;

 - That the associated project management administrative functions, from project registration and evaluation through to final project completion reports, are taken care of.

 - Monitoring MIG Database: Management of the MIG and the preparation of all necessary reports to the Provincial MIG Management Unit and the National MIG Unit of the relevant provincial and national departments.

 - Project Monitoring and Evaluation: Socio-economic impact assessments detailing how the MIG programme has impacted the communities and municipalities in terms of skills development, community involvement, municipal partnerships, local economic development, and how the lives of the communities have improved (EPWP)